-Choose the right center mode
+Choose the appropriate center mode

 Before you begin